-Green business advocates dismayed over the defeat of California's GMO labeling referendum can take heart in the easy passage of another state measure – one that could raise up to $500 million a year for energy efficiency and clean energy projects at public buildings and schools.
+Green business advocates dismayed over the defeat of California's GMO labeling referendum can take heart in the easy passage of another state measure – one that will provide about $500 million a year for energy efficiency and clean energy projects at public buildings and schools.

 Proposition 39 (Clean Energy Jobs Act) closes a legislative loophole that rewarded companies for creating jobs outside of California.
 The new law requires out-of-state businesses to calculate their California income tax liability based on the percentage of their sales in California.